12 Project Management Methodologies: Your Guide

 Mapping out these elements can help establish important project deadlines and define a more accurate project schedule.

 CPM is best for projects with a well-defined series of tasks that need to be performed in a set order (construction projects, for example).
-It’s a good option to keep projects with a fixed deadline on schedule.
+It is a good option to keep projects with a fixed deadline on schedule.

 CCM is well-suited for projects that rely on limited or time-sensitive resources to complete.
 Overestimating task durations by building in buffers helps teams meet deadlines even in the face of unforeseen circumstances.

 PRINCE2 stands for Projects in Controlled Environments.
-It’s a process-based project management methodology used to answer certain basic questions in product development:
+It is a process-based project management methodology used to answer certain basic questions in product development:

 What are you trying to achieve?